bwDraco/HI64/README.md

 HI64 can be built with most C compilers as long as 64-bit integers are supported.
 Optimization levels higher than `-O1` have been found (at least on GCC) to generate non-working code, so they should not be used.
-The examples in this section will assume GCC 4.9.
+In this document, we will assume a recent version of GCC.

 Settings for HI64 are defined at build time, through a combination of compiler options and macros defined in `hint.h`.
 The following macros are set through the